zoharsf/BigPandaBackendTask/README.md

 ```

 ### Future improvements:
-* Beautify statistics HTML page
+* Beautify statistics HTML page.
-* Get to know the Akka framework better and improve use of Streams
+* Get to know the Akka framework better and improve use of Streams.
-* Add an external properties file to allow changing properties without needing to rebuild service
+* Add an external properties file to allow changing properties without needing to rebuild service.
-* Support multiple IncomingEvent types in order to allow use with more than one type of generator blackboxes
+* Support multiple IncomingEvent types in order to allow use with more than one type of generator blackboxes.

 ### Notes:
 * Gathered stats should be exposed via an HTTP interface.